Canon G1 X Mark II vs Olympus E-5

 Studio photographers will appreciate that the Olympus E-5 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-5 from Olympus.
+Both the G1X Mark II and the E-5 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the E-5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Olympus E-5 or vice versa?
 The listing below highlights the relative strengths of the two models.